boldbi/bold-bi-docs/docs/managing-resources/manage-data-sources.md

 ## Refresh Logs
 The refresh log provides a comprehensive overview of the refresh activities, including the corresponding timestamp of each event.

 To access the refresh logs, click the `View` option in the grid.
-This will open the refresh log in the Advanced tab.
+This will open the refresh log in the New tab.

 ![Refresh Logs Info](/static/assets/managing-resources/images/refresh-view-logs.png)
 ![Success Logs Info](/static/assets/managing-resources/images/Success-logs.png)